How Funding in Education Impacts Public and Private Schools

 K-12 schooling forms the vital foundation of a person’s education, and post-secondary studies at a college or university allow a person to gain specialized knowledge.
 Most students in the United States attend public education institutions.

 How and to what extent these places are funded directly affects the quality of education, educational outcomes, facilities, extracurricular activities, and other programs.
-Private schools, colleges, and universities are also somewhat reliant on funding outside of fees.
+Private schools, colleges, and universities also somewhat rely on funding outside of fees.

-This article will explore education funding sources, how funds are spent, the ways school funding and spending have changed, and the challenges created by the current funding structures.
+This article will explore education funding sources, how funds are spent, how school funding and spending have changed, and the challenges created by the current funding structures.

 What Is Funding in Education and Why Is It Important?